uhyozzy/uhyozzy/README.md

 Welecome to my page!

-I am Hyojin, data analyst ana from South Korea.
+I am Hyojin from South Korea.
 Also, now i am interested in data science and engineering.